Mums Urged to Make Water Bottles Part of Back to School Kit

 Scottish Water is the first water company, not just in the UK, but in the world, to achieve accreditation for our product, Scottish drinking water, from the British Dental Health Foundation.
 The BDHF gave their smiley face logo as their stamp of approval to the sugar-free, fresh, quality drinking water which comes straight out of the kitchen tap in the heart of your home

 The Scottish Water press office can be contacted on 01383 848 236.
-Additional strategic support for the media team is provided by public relations experts with Holyrood Partnership PR in Scotland.
+Additional strategic support for the media team is provided by public relations experts with Holyrood PR PR in Scotland.

 Comments Off on Humza Yousaf’s experience with Blackwood’s innovative tech hits the headlines